G-Pereira/octoprint-buildroot/README.md

 ## Credits

-Used buildroot's `utils/scanpypi` script as base and @smcgroty 's [initial work](https://github.com/smcgroty/octoprint-buildroot) as inspiration.
+Used buildroot's `utils/scanpypi` script as base and smcgroty's [initial work](https://github.com/smcgroty/octoprint-buildroot) as inspiration.